pineconedata/pineconedata.github.io/_posts/2024-06-28-basketball-data-exploration.md

 These columns are distinct and we already suspect that they are interrelated.
-The goal percentage is directly calculated by dividing goals made by goals attempted, so we likely don’t need to include that for each metric.
-The number of goals made is likely related to the number of goals attempted (you cannot score a goal without attempting it), so we could use just one of those two columns as a proxy in today’s visualizations.
-You can use either, but since goals made is directly used in the calculation for fantasy points, let’s go with that one.
+The goal percentage is directly calculated by dividing goals made by goals attempted, so we likely don't need to include that for each metric.
+The number of goals made is likely related to the number of goals attempted (you cannot score a goal without attempting it), so we could use just one of those two columns as a proxy in today's visualizations.
+You can use either, but since goals made is directly used in the calculation for fantasy points, let's go with that one.

 In summary, we can collapse the goals made, goals attempted, and goal percentage columns down into just the goals made columns.
 Using similar logic, we can include total rebounds (excluding offensive and defensive rebounds), minutes played (instead of games played), and remove certain calculated columns (like the per-game metrics and assist-to-turnover ratio).
 This dramatically reduces the number of numerical columns for these initial exploratory plots while still preserving critical features.